charpstar/Platform/README.md

 TBD

 # PostgreSQL
 The `pg_dump` command has been executed to recreate the [database schema](https://github.com/officialmugi/mvk-projekt/blob/master/database.sql).
 Executing the PostgreSQL code can recreate the database, including its relations, enums and views.
 No data is recreated.
+For more commands, see the [pSQL documentation](https://www.postgresql.org/docs/).

 # Postman
 The [postman file](https://github.com/officialmugi/mvk-projekt/blob/master/Charpstar.postman_collection.json) illustrates the back-end end-points, which are used by the front-end AS an API and thus constitute the backbone of the platform.
 See the [postman webpage](https://www.postman.com/) for more information.